My Everything (Ariana Grande album): Songs

-"Love Me Harder", featuring The Weeknd, is a mid-tempo synthpop and R&B song, which starts small before its "'throbbing', electro-heavy chorus", with a guitar riff, while "big vacuum-esque synths zip" can be heard throughout the track.
-Rob Copsey wrote for The Official Charts Company that the song reminded him of Drake at his most emotional.
+"Love Me Harder", featuring the Weeknd, is a mid-tempo synthpop and R&B song, which starts small before its "'throbbing', electro-heavy chorus", with a guitar riff, while "big vacuum-esque synths zip" can be heard throughout the track.
+Rob Copsey wrote for Official Charts that the song reminded him of Canadian rapper Drake at his most emotional.
 Lyrically, the song has Grande demanding romantic satisfaction, using double entendres about BDSM.
-The track "Just a Little Bit of Your Heart" is the album's second ballad, co-written by Harry Styles.
-Official Charts compared the eleventh track, "Hands on Me", featuring ASAP Ferg, with Rihanna's "Cockiness (Love It)" (2012) and Azalea's "Fancy" (2014).
-Jason Lipshutz of Billboard described "Hands on Me" as "an out-of-left-field banger that removes Grande from her teenybopper phase and finds the 21-year-old discovering her inner Rihanna with lines."
-The title track "My Everything" concludes the standard edition of the album on a somber note, recalling "Intro", and concerns Grande's struggles to regain the solid footing she once had with her partner.
+"Just a Little Bit of Your Heart" is the album's second ballad, co-written by Harry Styles.
+Copsey compared the eleventh track, "Hands on Me", featuring ASAP Ferg, with Rihanna's "Cockiness (Love It)" (2012) and Azalea's "Fancy" (2014).
+Lipshutz described "Hands on Me" as "an out-of-left-field banger that removes Grande from her teenybopper phase and finds the 21-year-old discovering her inner Rihanna with lines."
+The title track concludes the standard edition of the album on a somber note, recalling "Intro", and concerns Grande's struggles to regain the solid footing she once had with her partner.

-The first bonus track on deluxe edition, "Bang Bang", featuring Jessie J and Nicki Minaj is an up-tempo, "soulful" song that features a "clap-heavy" production built over "big bouncy beats and horn blasts".
-The next track was described by Billboard as "short, snappy and sumptuous, 'Only 1' is a light confection that succeeds due to its busy, intricate percussion".
-The deluxe edition of My Everything concludes with the track "You Don't Know Me".
+The first bonus track on the deluxe edition, "Bang Bang", featuring Jessie J and Nicki Minaj is an uptempo, pop-infused soul song that features a "clap-heavy" production built over "big bouncy beats and horn blasts".
+The next track "Only 1" was described by Billboard as "short, snappy and sumptuous" and "a light confection that succeeds due to its busy, intricate percussion".
+The deluxe edition of My Everything concludes with the track "You Don't Know Me", with Grande "giv[ing] a whole new meaning to not judging a book by its cover", according to Kelsie Gibson of Bustle.